Variance Reduction with MCNP6

 - A frequently asked question is "Why do I have to fill out this form when I just registered?"
 Unfortunately, the processes that need to be followed to admit students to MCNP classes require these two sets of data to be submitted, processed, and kept separately.
 We apologize for the inconvenience.

-- Submit images of front and back of US Permanent Resident card (i.e., the USCIS I-551 form also known as a "green card"), if applicable.
+- US Permanent Resident card (i.e., the USCIS I-551 form also known as a "green card"), if applicable.
+Submit images of front and back.

 - Submit detailed résumé or curriculum vitae with the following details (download an example Microsoft Word document):